3 Traits You Need to Be a Great Investor

 1. To Be a Great Investor You Need the Right Temperament

-- The Emotional Capacity to Separate Market Fluctuations from Underlying Real Value: If you bought an apartment building in your hometown that generated $50,000 per year in passive income from rents and someone came up to you, offering to buy the place for $100,000, or 2x earnings, you'd likely ignore them or laugh in their face.
+Investors also need the emotional capacity to separate normal market fluctuations from the underlying real value of an asset.
+If you bought an apartment building in your hometown that generated $50,000 per year in passive income from rents and someone came up to you, offering to buy the place for $100,000, or 2x earnings, you'd likely ignore them or laugh in their face.
 If the same thing happened in the stock market, many people are apt to panic and accept the deal!
 It's very hard to get rich doing that.

 2. To Be a Great Investor You Need the Ability to Value Assets and Businesses

-If you've read my article If You Don't Know How to Value a Business, You Shouldn't Own Individual Stocks, you know it is vitally necessary to possess the ability to calculate the intrinsic value of an asset.
+If you've researched stocks at all, you know it is vitally necessary to possess the ability to calculate the intrinsic value of an asset.
 It doesn't matter if that asset is a car wash, a government bond, a share of stock, a dry cleaning business in your hometown, or an international hotel conglomerate.
 Unless you can pull out a calculator and run the formulas yourself, you are always going to be operating at a significant disadvantage to the competition, much akin to a blind person trying to win a sharpshooting contest.

 At first, the math involved can seem impossible, daunting, and downright confusing.
 However, if you continually remind yourself that all you are trying to do is answer one question: "How much should I pay for $1 of net present value earnings?", you'll be surprised how clear this simple mantra will keep your thought processes clear.
 The answer to that question can mean rejecting 90 or 95 out of 100 investment opportunities but remember this: it only takes a handful of good decisions to get rich or reach financial independence.